 These products are available for both cloud-only and hybrid deployments.
 Using services like Azure Arc allows you to manage servers anywhere, whether it’s AWS, GCP, or on-premises including both physical boxes or virtual guests on Hyper-V, VMware, or Citrix.

-One financial benefit of standardizing on the MD XDR stack is that all of the Microsoft 365 Defender logs are ingested into Azure Sentinel for free.
-For estimating additional log ingestion costs, visit our pricing guide for Azure Sentinel.
+One financial benefit of standardizing on the MD XDR stack is that all of the Microsoft 365 Defender logs are ingested into Microsoft Sentinel for free.
+For estimating additional log ingestion costs, visit our pricing guide for Microsoft Sentinel.

 Attacker Kill Chain with Multiple Vendors